How to Become a Teacher in Illinois

 The next step to gaining teacher licensure is passing the necessary tests.

-The first test that all potential teachers will be required to take and pass is TAP, the Test of Academic Proficiency.
+The first test that all potential teachers will be required to pass is TAP, the Test of Academic Proficiency.
 Assuming the TAP test is passed with an approved score, further tests will be required.
 The TAP test can be replaced with the ACT Plus Writing or SAT Score.
-The tests required will depend on the grade level(s) and subject area(s) you want to teach,
+The tests required will depend on the grade level(s) and subject area(s) you want to teach.

 All prospective teachers in Illinois must pass three tests: the Basic Skills test (TAP), the appropriate content area test, and the appropriate Assessment of Professional Teaching (APT) test.
 In addition to the tests described, the Special Education General Curriculum test is also required for those seeking endorsements as: